 The filling of the pie is painted using either a solid fill color or a gradient.
 The fill color property values are set in the same way as for a rectangle.
 The border property values are described in Strokes.

-The following table lists the QML types that you can use to draw shapes.
-The Location column contains the tab name where you can find the type in Library.
-The MCU column indicates which types are supported on MCUs.
+The following table lists the components that you can use to draw shapes.
+The Location column contains the tab name where you can find the component in Library > Components.
+The MCU column indicates which components are supported on MCUs.

 |Arc||Studio Components||An arc that begins and ends at given positions.|